 You just don’t.

-Yes it’s shiny.
-Yes the marketing people do a wonderful job making you think it will improve the quality of your work and yes they make the notion of spending all that money like it’s the best idea in the world.
+Yes, it’s shiny.
+Yes, the marketing people do a fantastic job making you think it will improve the quality of your work and yes they make the notion of spending all that money like it’s the best idea in the world.

 I get it.
 Honestly, but the bottom line is that I have been using gear that is over a decade old and have been getting great results consistently and you can as well.